RickCruzz/Spark-EssentialsRJVM/README.md

 ```

 Now the `inferSchema` can be changed to `enforceSchema` and the reading method can be correctly defined with
-the `dateFormat (”MM/dd/yyyy”)` as viewed before.
+the `dateFormat (”MM/dd/yyyy”)` option as viewed before.
 After that was possible to find a problem with the date
 column `Issue Date` described in the last part of this document.

 To solve the problem with the Date column, Spark suggest the configuration bellow.
 `spark.conf.set("spark.sql.legacy.timeParserPolicy", "LEGACY")`

 After the first interaction it was possible to understand that the `DoubleType` wasn't able to compute
-large numbers when we have aggregation of sum type on `Payment Amount` by example.
+large numbers when we have aggregation like `sum()` on `Payment Amount` by example.
 So to all DataTypes that can do math operations such as `sum()` I’ve decided to change them to a
 `decimalType =  DataTypes.createDecimalType(24,2)` and the result become better readable.